- Introduction by Jamie Simpson, Director of Ecological Hosting

 - TED Talks 2006: Ken Robinson says schools kill creativity

-- New movie in production: Future Weather
+- Future Weather Movie

 Introduction by Jamie Simpson, Director of Ecological Hosting

-This page contains interesting videos found on the Internet that I personally feel are well worth the time taken to watch, and if we can get the essense of the content shown here into the minds and consciousness of the current population of this planet, then we should see earlier changes that would make the transition to less oil dependent systems easier to cope with in the long run.
+This page contains interesting videos found on the Internet that I personally feel are well worth the time taken to watch, and if we can get the essence of the content shown here into the minds and consciousness of the current population of this planet, then we should see earlier changes that would make the transition to less oil dependent systems easier to cope with in the long run.

 All the abundant energy we will ever need hits the surface of this planet daily, we just have to learn how to harness it.
 Oil is a slippery slope and we’re on the slide down right now.
 I believe on the global scale we have a simple choice; we can make this transition out of an oil based economy relatively easy by changing our focus, taking action and ceasing debate over if climate change is real or not, or we can leave it to nature to put the brakes on for us – and I’m fairly certain that will be a much more unpleasant experience.